-This Court has subject matter jurisdiction over this action pursuant to 15 U.S.C. §§ 45(a), 53(b), 57b, 6102(c) and 6105(b) and 28 U.S.C. §§ 1331, 1337(a), and 1345.
+The Court has subject matter jurisdiction over this action pursuant to 15 U.S.C. §§ 45(a), 53(b), 57b, 6102(c) and 6105(b) and 28 U.S.C. §§ 1331, 1337(a), and 1345.
 This action arises under 15 U.S.C. §45(a).
 Venue in the United States District Court for the Middle District of Florida is proper under 15 U.S.C. §§ 53(b) and 28 U.S.C. §§ 1391(b).
-The Defendants maintained a substantial course of trade advertising, marketing and selling credit repair services and an advance fee credit card, in or affecting commerce, as "commerce" is defined in Section 4
+The Defendants maintained a substantial course of trade advertising, marketing and selling credit repair services and an advance fee credit card, in or affecting commerce, as "commerce" is

-Defendants' wrongful acts, specialists at two major consumer credit reporting agencies, and a Better Business Bureau ("BBB") president who personally communicated with the Defendants regarding complaints consumers filed against them; more than 100 complaints and complaint summaries of consumers whose experiences with Defendants mirror those of the declarants; transcripts of Defendants' Web Site, radio and poster ads that show the Defendants' deceptive sales tactics; and transcripts of undercover conversations of Defendants' telemarketers engaging in the violative practices.
+1 The specific evidence supporting the TRO includes: sworn declarations from 15 injured consumers who describe Defendants' wrongful acts, specialists at two major consumer credit reporting agencies, and a Better Business Bureau ("BBB") president who personally communicated with the Defendants regarding complaints consumers filed against them; more than 100 complaints and complaint summaries of consumers whose experiences with Defendants mirror those of the declarants; transcripts of Defendants' Web Site, radio and poster ads that show the Defendants' deceptive sales tactics; and transcripts of undercover conversations of Defendants' telemarketers engaging in the violative practices alleged.
 Dkt.
 No. 6, Vols.
 1-III.

-&lt;sup>2 Exhibits 68, 69, and 70 are the Admissions of Defendants Latrese & Kevin Enterprises, Inc., Latrese Hargrave, and Kevin Hargrave, respectively ("Ex.
-68 [H&A Admissions]"; "Ex.
-69 [LH Admissions]"; "Ex.
-70 [KH Admissions]").
+2 Exhibits 68, 69, and 70 are the Admissions of the corporate defendant, Latrese Hargrave, and Kevin Wade (hereinafter, Kevin Hargrave), respectively referred to as "Ex.
+68 [H&A Admissions]," "Ex.
+69 [LH Admissions]" and "Ex.
+70 [KH Admissions]."
 The FTC's Requests for Admissions asked each Defendant to admit to the genuineness of a set of documents.
-To decrease the volume of this submission, and because the same documents were served on each Defendant, only one copy of those documents is filed herein and is appended to Ex.
-68.
+To decrease this submission and because the same documents were served on each Defendant, only one copy of those documents is filed herein appended to Exhibit 68.

-of the FTC Act, 15 U.S.C. § 44.3
+defined in Section 4 of the FTC Act, 15 U.S.C. § 44.3